Performance Measures Report Card

 Debt to Total Reserve ratio

 This indicator provides a measure for financial prudence by comparing total debt to the total reserve balances.
 Generally, the benchmark suggested for this ratio is 1:1 or in other words, debt should not exceed total reserve and reserve fund balances.
-At the end of 2013, the City has met this standard and there was a significant strengthening of this ratio year over year due to the delay in debt issuance.
-It should be noted that planned debt issuances are not included in this calculation even though they have been approved in the capital budget.
-The positive result on this ratio is a strong indicator for assessing long-term sustainability and the ability to meet the City’s debt obligations.
+At the end of 2014, the City has met this standard and there was a significant strengthening of this ratio year over year due to the delay in debt issuance and simply borrowing internally.
+It should be noted that planned debt issuances are not included in this calculation even though they may have been approved in the capital budget.
+The positive result on this ratio is a strong indicator for assessing long‐term sustainability and the ability to meet the City’s debt obligations.

 Debt Outstanding per $100,000 of Unweighted Tax Assessment